EngDawood/mistral-ocr/README.md

 - Skips PDFs that already have corresponding `.md` files
 - Shows progress: `"Skipping 3 already processed PDF(s), 2 remaining"`
 - Processes only new files
+- **Outputs Markdown files to the same directory as the source PDFs**

 #### Single File Mode
 - Checks if PDF has already been processed
 - Asks for confirmation: `"File 'document.pdf' has already been processed.
 Re-process it? (y/N):"`
 - Creates uniquely named outputs: `document_1.md`, `document_2.md`, etc.
+- **Outputs the Markdown file to the same directory as the source PDF**

 ### 📊 Cost Tracking